Can A Hair Follicle Test Detect One Time Use

 If you receive a positive result on a hair follicle test, you have the right to challenge the result.
 Here are some steps you can take:

-• Request a retest: Ask for a retest of the original hair sample or a new hair sample.
-Ensure that the retest is performed by a different laboratory to minimize the risk of errors.
+• Request a retest: Ask for a retest of the original hair sample or a new hair sample. see to it that the retest is performed by a different laboratory to minimize the risk of errors.

 • Provide evidence: Gather any evidence that supports your claim that the positive result is inaccurate.
 This may include medical records, witness statements, or other documentation.